 It happens to the healthiest of us — the week gets busy, your social calendar fills up and you forget to meal prep.
-I’ve done this too many times to count.
-I would end up ordering out or picking up takeout for dinner pretty much all week.
-Or going to the grocery store with good intentions and picking up a hodgepodge of ingredients because I didn’t have a plan.
+I’ve done this too many times to count and then I end up ordering food or picking up takeout for dinner pretty much all week.
+Sometimes I’ll go to the grocery store with good intentions and walk out with a hodgepodge of ingredients because I didn’t have a list.

 Here’s what to buy at three different grocery stores for healthy dinners to carry you through the work week.